 The best 2-player card game around!

 Like rummy?
 Here’s a great tile version that’s super fun and doesn’t require much brain power.
-Fun to do on nights when you want to just relax together.
+Fun to play on nights when you want to just relax together.

 And now for some newer two-player games that you may not be as familiar with:

-This is one of my favourites!
+This is one of my favourite games for two people!
 It only takes about 10-12 minutes, but you have tiles of all different shapes, and you have to put them down in a specific way.
 The first one to get rid of all their tiles (or to get rid of most before you’re both out of possible moves) wins.

 We play it as a family (we have a 4-person version), but there’s also this two person version, and I really enjoy it.
 It’s not for the spatially challenged, mind you, unless you want to increase your spatial skills!